Placemaking & Place Branding

 Our approach

-At The Seaport Hotel, brand strategy focused on clarifying the hotel’s role within a rapidly evolving waterfront neighborhood—balancing approachability with a strong sense of place.
+At The Seaport Hotel, brand strategy focused on clarifying the hotel’s role within a rapidly evolving waterfront neighborhood, balancing approachability with a strong, unhurried sense of place.
+In each case, placemaking provided the clarity that allowed every design decision to reinforce a coherent experience.

 Placemaking as experience

-We develop placemaking systems that guide how people encounter a place over time: from first impression to daily experience.
+We develop placemaking systems that guide how people encounter a place over time: from first impression through daily experience.
 Advertising introduces the idea.
 Identity systems sustain it.
 Environmental graphics and digital platforms carry it forward.

-Hospitality projects like Sensing Restaurant demonstrate how placemaking can work at an intimate scale — using narrative, atmosphere, and intrigue to turn a hidden location into a destination through storytelling rather than signage alone.
+Hospitality projects like Sensing Restaurant demonstrate how placemaking can work at an intimate scale, using narrative, atmosphere, and intrigue to turn a hidden location into a destination through storytelling rather than signage alone.

 Twenty Two Liberty